Email monitoring

 Caddy looks at sender, topic, timing, deadlines, and asks.
 You can tell it which senders or topics are important or not important.

-Will Caddy send email replies automatically?
+Will Caddy send a reply from an alert automatically?